King Crab Safari

 The two main ways to get to Kirkenes is to fly from Oslo or Tromso or to take a cruise.
 Hurtigruten have cruises that take you to Kirkenes.

-What are King Crabs?
+What Are King Crabs?

 The king crab or red king crab, or Paralithodes camtschaticus to be scientific, is one of the world’s biggest arthropods.
 An arthropod is an invertebrate which has an exoskeleton, a segmented body and paired jointed appendages.
 Arthropods include insects, arachnids, myriapods and crustaceans.